Petrol, diesel prices remain unchanged: Check fuel rates here

-Petrol and diesel prices remained unchanged on Friday, December 3.
+Petrol and diesel prices remained unchanged for over a month on Sunday, December 5.
 On Wednesday, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.

 Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.